 Any applicant who is refused a licence can appeal to the local Magistrates' court.

 Any licence holder who wishes to appeal against a condition attached to their licence can appeal to their local Magistrates' court.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).

 If you have any issues about such things as noise, pollution, etc, or should one licence holder wish to complain about another, please contact us in the first instance.

-Sheffield City Council is a part of the European network for delivering information relating to doing business in the European Economic Area.
+We are a part of the European network for delivering information relating to doing business in the European Economic Area.